-Sandy also assists clients in the Firm's National Security and CFIUS (Committee on Foreign Investment in the United States) practice, assisting clients in Exon-Florio reviews and investigations before CFIUS.
+Sandy also assists clients in the Firm's National Security and CFIUS (Committee on Foreign Investment in the United States) practice, representing clients in Exon-Florio reviews and investigations before CFIUS as well as regarding foreign ownership, control or influence (FOCI) mitigation matters.
 She also has experience in international trade remedies litigation, representing clients in antidumping and countervailing duty cases before the US Court of International Trade, US Court of Appeals for the Federal Circuit, and the Department of Commerce.

 Prior to joining White & Case, Sandy worked at another law firm in Washington, DC, where she specialized in international trade and CFIUS matters.